KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 For the PoC, 2 Ubuntu VMs will be created.
 One will be under the `End user Zone` and the other under the `WAN Zone`.
 Because Packer creates ready-to-provision images, an image is to be created for every OS planned to be provisioned with Terraform.
 Therefore, under the `packer` path, a sub-path was created named `ubuntu-2404` for this purpose.

-All the created files are found under my repository [kostas-seclab](https://github.com/KostasKoutrou/kostas-seclab)
+All the created files are found under the project's repository [kostas-seclab](https://github.com/KostasKoutrou/kostas-seclab)

 **Create Credentials**